Stacy: Attack of the Schoolgirl Zombies

-Stacy (ステーシー, Suteishi) is a Japanese horror comedy film, released in 2001.
-It is based on a novel of the same name by Kenji Ohtsuki directed by Naoyuki Tomomatsu, in which teenage girls aged 14-16 turn into zombies.
+Stacy (ステーシー, Suteishi), also known as Stacy: Attack of the Schoolgirl Zombies, is a Japanese horror comedy film directed by Naoyuki Tomomatsu and released in 2001.
+It is based on a novel of the same name by Kenji Ohtsuki, in which teenage girls aged 14-16 turn into zombies.

 Plot

 In the near future, the entire world is struck with a bizarre malady which affects every girl between the ages of 14 and 16 years old.

 Victims first experience a period of giddiness called "Near Death Happiness" ("NDH" or 臨死遊戯状態) before expiring.
 Within minutes of death the victim rises again as a flesh-eating zombie—a "Stacy".
 These Stacies run amok until they are cut into pieces in an act called a "Repeat-Kill" (再殺).

 The government has organized the poorly trained "Romero Repeat-Kill Troops," who ride around on garbage trucks, ordered to act out the disposal of the Stacies.
 By law, a Stacy may only be Repeat-Killed by her loved ones or the Romero Repeat Kill Troops.

 Through research, it is discovered that a key to the Stacy phenomenon is the "Butterfly Twinkle Powder" (BTP or 蝶羽状輝徽粉) that accumulates on the Stacies' skin.